Team

 Mayo_Cut-253x300

 Mayo Fuster Morell is the lead researcher of Dimmons Research Group of the Internet Interdisciplinary Institute of the Open University of Catalonia (UOC).
-In addition, she is a faculty associate at the Berkman Klein Center for Internet and Society – Harvard University and at the Government and Public Policies Institute (IGOP) of the Autonomous University of Barcelona (UAB).
+In addition, she is a faculty associate at the Berkman Klein Center for Internet and Society – Harvard University.
+She is the director of the Barcelona UOC Chair in digital economygathering the Open University of Catalonia, the Barcelona City Council and Barcelona Activa.

 In 2010, she concluded her PhD thesis at the European University Institute in Florence on the governance of common-based peer production, and has numerous publications in the field.